AEADataEditor/replication-template-development/REPLICATION.md

 Findings
 --------
-> Describe your findings both positive and negative in some detail, for each **Figure, Table, and any in-text numbers**.
+> INSTRUCTIONS: Describe your findings both positive and negative in some detail, for each **Data Preparation Code, Figure, Table, and any in-text numbers**.
 You can re-use the Excel file created under *Code Description*.
 When errors happen, be as precise as possible.
 For differences in figures, provide both a screenshot of what the manuscript contains, as well as the figure produced by the code you ran.
+For differences in numbers, provide both the number as reported in the manuscript, as well as the number replicated.
+If too many numbers, contact your supervisor.

+### Data Preparation Code

+Examples:

+- Program `1-create-data.do` ran without error, output expected data
+- Program `2-create-appendix-data.do` failed to produce any output.

 ### Tables

+Examples:

 - Table 1: Looks the same
 - Table 2: (contains no data)
 - Table 3: Minor differences in row 5, column 3, 0.003 instead of 0.3